selassieadiwokor/Simple-Class-Score/README.md

 from excel and back to excel.

 This was further updated with a Bar Chart of the exported result.
-The programs present different alternative to plotting.
+The programs present different alternatives to plotting.

 class_score